 Full data at rest encryption in Percona XtraDB Cluster 🔀 is supported by the Operator since version 1.4.0.

-Data at rest records, etc.
+Data at rest 🎦 means inactive data stored as files, database records, etc.

-To implement these features, the Operator uses keyring_vault plugin, which ships with Percona XtraDB Cluster, and utilizes HashiCorp Vault restorage for encryption keys.
+To implement these features, the Operator uses keyring_vault plugin, which ships with Percona XtraDB Cluster, and utilizes HashiCorp Vault

 5.11.1 Installing Vault